About Passing Daisies

 I was vegan for pretty much exactly a year (11/14/2010 - 11/17/2011), and I loved it.
 However, I also love pretty much all foods.
-Because of this, I decided to return to just being a vegetarian, enjoying cheese and dairy when I felt so inclined.
-Now, I eat meat again.
+Because of this, I decided to eat meat again.
 I'm not about restriction.
 I am a health conscious human being who enjoys everything in moderation.
 Moderation is key.

 So, for me, I like to pass daisies.
 I like to share my experiences with others, especially in the world of baking.
 Yet this blog will not be JUST a baking blog.
 It will also be a blog about my life and who I am, which I think will make blogging much more enjoyable.

 My passions in life are few: baking, writing, singing, photography, loving, and living.